tpage99/wcpartners/src/pages/resources/COVID-19.md

 Educational resources for teens.
 Learning Express is an interactive learning platform featuring over 1000 practice tests, tutorials, and eBooks relating to important career skills, certifications, and exam prep.
 And it is FREE through the Webster County Library.
 Learn more here: http://webstercounty.lib.mo.us/learning-express/

-### Wide Open School

-With resources for parents and educators, Wide Open School is a free collection of the best online learning experiences for kids curated by the editors at Common Sense.
-A group of more than 25 organizations came together and raised their hands to help, and many more are joining on a daily basis.
-Watch for new features and content partners frequently.
-Learn more here: https://wideopenschool.org/

 ### Wonders of Wildlife

 Wonders of Wildlife is collaborating with Agents of Discovery and several leading conservation organizations to launch a campaign called Mission Conservation.
 This will provide parents and educators with access to Image Recognition (IR) Missions that young learners can play and share with their community.